limbo666/UltraSpaceArcade/README.md

 **This is a vibe coding project.**

-Created as experiment to understand the posibilities of AI and test tools like Gemini CLI, Kiro, Claude code and others.
+It was created as an experiment to understand the possibilities of AI and to test tools like Gemini CLI, Kiro, Claude Code, and others.

-I didn't wrote or changed a single line of code manually on this project.
+I didn’t write or change a single line of code manually in this project

 ![5c3e807f-bfbb-43f9-8fc6-f63a47a7df6b_text](https://github.com/user-attachments/assets/204a703a-4db7-4a2d-81e9-ab07b933820f)